radius-project/radius/docs/content/faq.md

 ### Can an Azure resource group be used for more than one environment?

+**Yes**.
 While not supported in the CLI, a Radius `.config.yaml` file can be manually configured such that multiple environments can point to a single Resource Group.

 ### Is environment info saved somewhere besides the config.yaml file?